Less accounts means less decisions, making it easier for the Bookbot to help you! 10% less accounts can increase productivity by 100% !

 Create only one account for each unique Asset or Liability (bank account, providers, customers) on your balance sheets.

 Never create Asset or Liability accounts referring to periods or dates for reporting purposes.
-This might seem handy at first but over time your chart of account will become a mess and reporting becomes very complex.
+This might seem handy at first but over time your chart of accounts will become a mess and reporting becomes very complex.

 You solve periodic reporting using search conditions as described in the Search Guide.